Orbifold Open/Closed Correspondence and Mirror Symmetry: B-model correspondence and mirror symmetry

 for $m_i^{(a)} \in \bQ$.

 \item For $a = 1, \dots, R'-3$, let

 \end{itemize} Then, the open-closed mirror map of $\cX$ is given by

-For the remainder of this section, we show that our A- and B-model open/closed correspondences can be used to provide an alternative proof of the open-closed mirror symmetry of $(\cX, \cL, f)$ \cite{FL13, FLT12} (Theorem \ref{thm:OpenMirror}).
+For the remainder of this section, we show that our A- and B-model open/closed correspondences can be used to provide an alternative proof of the open-closed mirror symmetry of $(\cX, \cL, f)$ \cite{FL13, FLT12} (Theorem \ref{thm:OpenMirror}) in the more general case where the framing $f \in \bQ$ is not necessarily an integer.
 In other words, we show that the diagram in Figure \ref{fig:Web} is ``commutative'' by showing that the top arrow can be recovered from the other three arrows.
 We first identify the open-closed mirror map of $(\cX, \cL, f)$ with the closed mirror map of $\tcX$.

 \begin{proposition} Under the relation $\tq_a = q_a$ for $a = 1, \dots, R-3$ and $\tq_{R-2} = x$, we have

 \end{proposition}

 \begin{proof} By construction, under the projection $\tbL^\vee \to \bL^\vee$, $\tD_i$ projects to $D_i$ for $i = 1, \dots, R$, $\tD_{R+1}$ and $\tD_{R+2}$ projects to $0$, and $\tH_a$ projects to $H_a$ for $a = 1, \dots, R-3$.
 By Lemma \ref{lem:tmVanish}, we have